Collisions of solitary waves in condensates beyond mean-field theory: Soliton collisions

 At the moment of collision, due to close proximity of solitons, atom transfer from one to the other is likely.
 Let us assume $a$ atoms are transferred from the left to the right soliton.
 If we denote the outgoing momenta per atom by $p_+$ and -$p_-$, conservation of momentum gives:

 which for $a>0$ already clearly requires $|p_{-}|>|p_{+} |$ as sketched in the figure.

 An additional constraint arises from energy conservation

 The equations \bref{momcons} and \bref{encons} can be solved to yield momenta of atoms in outgoing solitons $p_\pm$ as a function of their initial constituent number $\sub{N}{sol}$, the number of atoms transferred in the collision $a$, initial momentum per atom $p_0$ and Hamiltonian parameters $m$, $\chi$.
+We find

-The resultant velocity $v(n)=p_+/m$ as a function of soliton constituent number $n=\sub{N}{sol}+a$ is shown as magenta lines in \frefp{collisions_post}{f,h}, see full expression in \aref{velocity_of_a}.
+The resultant velocity $v(n)=p_+/m$ as a function of soliton constituent number $n=\sub{N}{sol}+a$ is shown as magenta lines in \frefp{collisions_post}{f,h}.

-Importantly, $v(n)$ is not symmetric about $\sub{N}{sol}$ and \emph{non-linear}, such that if we calculate the mean outgoing kinetic energy $\sub{\bar{E}}{kin}$ as average of kinetic energies $ \sub{E}{kin}[v(n)]=m v(n)^2/2$ over the distribution of atom numbers in the soliton $\sub{\bar{E}}{kin}=\sum_n \rho_n \sub{E}{kin}[v(n)]$, the result can be \emph{faster} than the ingoing velocity, and agrees quite closely with the MCTDHB proposal.
+Importantly, $v(n)$ is not symmetric about $\sub{N}{sol}$ and \emph{non-linear}, such that if we calculate the mean outgoing kinetic energy $\sub{\bar{E}}{kin}$ as average of kinetic energies $ \sub{E}{kin}[v(n)]=m v(n)^2/2$ over the distribution of atom numbers in the soliton $\sub{\bar{E}}{kin}=\sum_n \rho_n \sub{E}{kin}[v(n)]$, the result can be \emph{larger} than the ingoing kinetic energy, and agrees quite closely with the MCTDHB proposal.
 On average, we can view this kinetic energy gain as fuelled by a drop in the internal soliton energy due to a widening of $\rho_n$.

-Note of course, that the average atom transfer $\overline{a}$ must be zero by symmetry, thus if transfer of $a$ atoms occurs with some probability, the same is true for $-a$.
-We have in this argument the initial atom number fluctuations required to implement a defined inter-soliton phase.
+Of course, note, that the average atom transfer $\overline{a}$ must be zero by symmetry, thus if transfer of $a$ atoms occurs with some probability, the same is true for $-a$.

+In the discussion of \sref{sec_momentum_balance} so far, we have neglected the initial atom number unncertainty required to implement a defined inter-soliton phase.
 Based on \frefp{collisions_post}{e-h}, these are small compared to fluctuations generated through atom transfer.

+We thus propose the following: in the super-elastic cases, the MCTDHB method provides a variationally optimised approximation within its two-mode constraint, to describe an entangling quantum many body collision beyond its reach: According to the arguments above, we would conclude that the post-collision soliton state for the two solitons is mesoscopically entangled, with a superposition of solitons of different constituent numbers located at different \emph{positions}, since they have moved with different velocities.
+Schematically we can write this state as

+where $\ket{n,v}$ indicate the constituent number $n$ and velocity $v$ (hence also position) of the left and right soliton separately and $c_{n_s}$ are complex coefficients.